 Post aims to provide compensation programs with a significant variable element.
-The total compensation package is designed to reward all executives for improved shareholder value, compensate executives for services performed during the fiscal year and provide an incentive to remain employed with Post.
+The total compensation package is designed to reward all executive officers for improved shareholder value, compensate executive officers for services performed during the fiscal year and provide an incentive to remain employed with Post.